Werribee Park: National Equestrian Centre

 The Werribee Park National Equestrian Centre is an international standard sporting facility for equestrian events, including Equitana and the World Polo Championships.
 It was officially opened in 1984 as the designated State Centre for equestrian activity.
 Before 1992, it was operated by the Werribee Park Corporation and was used by the Victorian Polo Association and the Victorian branch of Equestrian Australia.
 In 1992, the facility was leased for 21 years to the Werribee Park National Equestrian Centre Inc. This association comprises representatives of these two bodies.
 Prince Charles once played polo at the Werribee Park National Equestrian Centre.

 Open Range Zoo

-The Werribee Open Range Zoo is one of three zoos run by Zoos Victoria.
-It contains animals from Africa such as rhino, giraffe, antelope, zebra, lions and hippo.
+The Werribee Open Range Zoo is one of four zoos run by Zoos Victoria.
+It contains animals from Africa such as elephants, rhino, giraffe, antelope, zebra, lions and hippo, as well as Australian animals such as emu, koala and kangaroo, and animals from around the world, such as takhi - the Mongolian wild horse.

 Shadowfax Winery

 Located on the grounds of Werribee Park, Shadowfax Vineyard and Winery produces a wide range of wines focused on their Macedon vineyards.
 They formerly made the One Eye Shiraz, a wine produced from the oldest Shiraz vines in Heathcote's Cambrian soil.